-- 3.1.
+3.1.
 Customer shall, in its use of the Services, at all times Process Personal Data, and provide documented Instructions for the Processing of Personal Data, in compliance with Applicable Data Protection Laws.
-Customer shall ensure that its instructions comply with all laws, rules and regulations applicable to the Personal Data, and that the Processing of Personal Data per Customer's instructions will not cause Zoom to be in breach of Applicable Data Protection Law.
-Customer is solely responsible for the accuracy, quality, and legality of (i) the Personal Data provided to Zoom by or on behalf of Customer; (ii) how Customer acquired any such Personal Data; and (iii) the Instructions it provides to Zoom regarding the Processing of such Personal Data.
-Customer shall not provide or make available to Zoom any Personal Data in violation of the Agreement or otherwise inappropriate for the nature of the Services and shall indemnify Zoom from all claims and losses in connection therewith. - 3.2.
-Zoom shall Process Personal Data on behalf of the Customer only (i) to perform the Agreement and as set out in EXHIBIT A; (ii) under the terms and conditions outlined in this Addendum and the Zoom Privacy Statement, available at https://zoom.us/privacy, and (iii) any other documented Instructions provided by Customer; including concerning transfers of Personal Data to a third country or an international organization, unless Zoom is required to do otherwise by applicable law to which Zoom is subject; in such a case, Zoom shall inform the Customer of that legal requirement before Processing, unless that law prohibits such information on important grounds of public interest.
-Customer hereby instructs Zoom to Process Personal Data following the preceding and as part of any Processing initiated by Customer in its use of the Services, using means of processing that are reasonably necessary and proportionate to providing the Services.
-For the avoidance of doubt, Zoom shall not engage in the Sale of Personal Data. - 3.3.
-Zoom shall immediately notify the Customer, wherein its opinion an instruction of the Customer infringes Applicable Data Protection Law and request that Customer withdraw, amend or confirm the relevant Instruction.
-Pending the decision on the withdrawal, amendment, or confirmation of the relevant Instruction, Zoom shall be entitled to suspend the implementation of the relevant Instruction.
+Customer shall ensure that its Instructions comply with all laws, rules and regulations applicable in relation to the Personal Data, and that the Processing of Personal Data in accordance with Customer's Instructions will not cause Zoom to be in breach of Applicable Data Protection Law.
+Customer is solely responsible for the accuracy, quality, and legality of (i) the Personal Data provided to Zoom by or on behalf of Customer; (ii) the means by which Customer acquired any such Personal Data; and (iii) the Instructions it provides to Zoom regarding the Processing of such Personal Data.
+Customer shall not provide or make available to Zoom any Personal Data in violation of the Agreement or otherwise inappropriate for the nature of the Services and shall indemnify Zoom from all claims and losses in connection therewith.

+Customer hereby instructs Zoom to Process Personal Data in

+accordance with the foregoing and as part of any Processing initiated by Customer in its use of the Services, using means of processing that are reasonably necessary and proportionate to providing the Services.
+For the avoidance of doubt, Zoom shall not engage in the Sale of Personal Data.

-3.4.
-The subject matter, nature, purpose, and duration of this Processing, as well as the types of Personal Data collected and categories of Data Subjects, are described in EXHIBIT A to this Addendum.
-Following the completion of the Services, at Customer's choice, Zoom shall either enable Customer to delete all Personal Data, shall return to Customer all Personal Data, or shall delete all Personal Data, and delete any existing copies in compliance with its data retention and deletion policy, except to the extent that further storage by Zoom is required by applicable law.
-If return or destruction is impracticable or prohibited by law, rule or regulation, Zoom shall take measures to block such Personal Data from any further Processing (except to the extent necessary for its continued hosting or Processing required by law, rule or regulation) and shall continue to appropriately protect the Personal Data remaining in its possession, custody, or control and, where any Authorized Subprocessor continues to possess Personal Data, require the Authorized Subprocessor to take the same measures that would be required of Zoom.
+- 3.3.
+Zoom shall immediately notify the Customer, where in its opinion an Instruction of the Customer infringes Applicable Data Protection Law and request Customer to withdraw, amend or confirm the relevant Instruction.
+Pending the decision on the withdrawal, amendment or confirmation of the relevant Instruction, Zoom shall be entitled to suspend the implementation of the relevant Instruction. - 3.4.
+The subject matter, nature, purpose, and duration of this Processing, as well as the types of Personal Data collected and categories of Data Subjects, are described in EXHIBITA to this Addendum.
+Following completion of the Services, at Customer's choice, Zoom shall enable Customer to delete all Personal Data, return to Customer all Personal Data, or delete all Personal Data, and delete any existing copies in compliance with its data retention and deletion policy, except as storage is required by applicable law.
+If return or destruction is impracticable or prohibited by law, rule or regulation, Zoom shall take measures to block such Personal Data from any further Processing (except to the extent necessary for its continued hosting or

+Processing required by law, rule or regulation) and shall continue to appropriately protect the Personal Data remaining in its possession, custody, or control and, where any Authorized Subprocessor continues to possess Personal Data, require the Authorized Subprocessor to take the same measures that would be required of Zoom.